Enter your zip to

 Moving Plumbing Lines

-In most cases, Bath Fitter installation won’t require any changes to your plumbing.
-However, if you are using a Bath Fitter as part of a larger remodeling job, you might be moving around plumbing elsewhere in the bathroom.
+In most cases, fitting a bath won’t require any changes to your plumbing.
+However, if you are fitting your bath or shower as part of a larger remodeling job, you might be moving around plumbing elsewhere in the bathroom.
 If you will move plumbing lines, expect to spend between $400 and $1,900, on average, depending upon the complexity of the job.

 Mold Remediation